 Benefits of Dry Needling

-This is a technique of gently inserting a very fine gauge needle (same as acupuncture needles) into specific trigger points within the muscle bellies of tight muscles.
-The aim is to release myofascial pain in these muscles, and minimising and removing the referred pain that these trigger points cause.
-A trigger point feels just like a tight nodule within the muscle (a knot).
-Often when pressed, it sends pain to another area of the body.
-Traditionally, massage has been the main method to alleviate these knots, but Dry Needling can rather effectively to do the same thing.
-It is often quicker and more efficient for some of the deeper muscles that may be difficult to access using remedial massage techniques.
-Even for a Deep Tissue Massage.
+This is a technique of gently inserting a very fine gauge needle (same as acupuncture needles) into specific trigger points.
+A trigger point feels just like a tight nodule within the muscle (a knot), and sends pain to another area when pressed.
+The aim is to release myofascial pain in these muscles that these trigger points cause.
+Traditionally, massage has been the main method to alleviate these knots, but Dry Needling can effectively do the same thing.
+It is often quicker and more efficient than Deep Tissue Massage.

-How it works is that Dry Needling has the effect of increasing blood supply to the needled area, causing an influx of oxygen, and also a removal of the toxins that cause pain within the nerve endings in the muscle.
-It’s no wonder it can help in some very stubborn cases.
+Dry Needling has the effect of increasing blood supply to the needled area which causes an influx of oxygen.
+This removes the toxins that cause pain within the nerve endings in the muscle.

 How does Dry Needling differ to Acupuncture?

 A lot of people ask if it is the same as Acupuncture.
-Well, Acupuncture is an ancient Chinese practice that involves redirecting the flow of energy or Qi in order to relieve muscle pain and improve health.
-In contrast, Dry Needling is based on western medicine using anatomy and physiology to determine trigger point locations (not surprisingly, often these trigger points line up with meridians in the body) and helps to alleviate musculoskeletal pain and myofascial dysfunction.
-Unlike Acupuncture, Dry needling is administered by a range of health professionals that are specifically trained in this technique, such as us Chiropractors.
+Well, Acupuncture is an Ancient Chinese practice that involves redirecting the flow of energy or Qi in order to relieve muscle pain.
+In contrast, Dry Needling is based on western medicine using anatomy and physiology to determine trigger point locations.
+It is not surprisingly, often these trigger points line up with meridians in the body.
+Unlike Acupuncture, Dry needling is administered by a range of health professionals (such as us Chiropractors) that are specifically trained in this technique.

 What does Dry Needling treat?